blueprintmrk/content/files/en-us/learn/performance/javascript/index.md

 ## Conclusion

 While optimizing your media files and scripts will get you very far along in terms of web performance optimization, everything that touches a web pages impacts performance.
-In the next article we take a look at some HTML features that can impact performance, including some attributes specifically created to improve performance.
+Fastly In the next article we take a look at some HTML features that can impact performance, including some attributes specifically created to improve performance.

 {{PreviousMenuNext("Learn/Performance/video", "Learn/Performance/HTML", "Learn/Performance")}}